chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 {{< note >}} If your Elasticsearch contains older indexes of version 5, please [re-index](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/docs-reindex.html) them to version 6 with the same name, before proceeding with the upgrade. {{< /note >}}

 - **Plan your downtime:** This upgrade requires downtime.
 Before upgrading, set the environment to handle the downtime.
-Run `sudo chef-automate maintenance on` to turn on maintenance mode.
 - **Backup Chef Automate database:** This Chef Automate version upgrades ElasticSearch.
 [Backup](/automate/backup/) your data before upgrading.
 - **Current version should be 3.0.49:** If you are not on *3.0.49* version, do regular upgrades according to your topology.